rust-lang/book/src/ch05-01-method-syntax.md

 ```

 To call this associated function, we use the `::` syntax with the struct name:
 `let sq = Rectange::square(3);`, for example.
-It's kind of like this function is
+This function is namespaced by
-namespaced by the struct: the `::` syntax is used for both associated functions
+the struct: the `::` syntax is used for both associated functions and
-and namespaces created by modules, which we'll learn about in Chapter 7.
+namespaces created by modules, which we’ll learn about in Chapter 7.

 ## Summary